 Chapter 13 to Chapter 13.
 Two years must elapse between the two filing dates to receive a discharge in Chapter 13.
 Because a Chapter 13 repayment plan usually takes three to five years to complete, you'll likely be eligible for a second discharge after finishing the first case.

 Chapter 7 to Chapter 13.
-If your initial discharge were under a Chapter 7, you'd be eligible for a Chapter 13 discharge four years after the filing date of the initial Chapter 7.
-Filing for Chapter 13 without a discharge has its benefits, too.
-For instance, you can pay off priority debts, such as recent taxes or domestic support arrearages.
-Or, you can get caught up on missed mortgage or car loan payments.
-Filing for Chapter 13 bankruptcy following a Chapter 7 discharge is commonly referred to as a Chapter 20 bankruptcy.
+Four years must elapse between the Chapter 7 and Chapter 13 filing dates.
+Chapter 13 has its benefits even if you don’t receive a discharge, however.
+For instance, you can pay off priority debts, such as newly-incurred taxes or domestic support arrearages.
+Or, you can catch up on missed mortgage or vehicle loan payments and keep a house or car.
+Filing for Chapter 13 immediately after receiving a Chapter 7 discharge is commonly referred to as a Chapter 20 bankruptcy.

 Chapter 13 to Chapter 7.
 If you received a Chapter 13 discharge and you'd like to receive a Chapter 7 discharge, you'll have to wait six years between filing dates.
 But there is an exception to this rule.
 The six-year rule won't apply if, in the previous Chapter 13, you paid back: